-If you’ve been wondering what is SASE, it’s an abbreviation for Secure Access Service Edge.
+If you’ve been wondering what SASE is, it’s an abbreviation for Secure Access Service Edge.
 It’s a cybersecurity framework combining various networking and security technologies into a single cloud-based platform.
 This facilitates IT infrastructure management encompassing all aspects of network security capabilities.

 As more businesses move from premises-based IT assets to data centers, SASE effectively responds to modern cybersecurity needs.
 Globally distributed organizations can take advantage of the solution’s flexibility and ability to create a secure dome around every user, no matter where they are located physically.